 What is the DTM?

-I created the DTM in 2012 as a “blog” and Facebook page about Charlottesville’s Downtown Mall, an architecturally unique reimagining of downtown Main Street that was built in the 1970s.
-The pedestrian mall languished for many years, was nearly a failure, then enjoyed a renaissance in the 1990s.
-Since then it has been a city centerpiece for culture and controversy - and was ground zero for the deadly Unite the Right rally in August 2017.
-People were always using “DTM” as a local shorthand for the mall.
+In 2012, I created the DTM as a “blog” and Facebook page about the Downtown Mall in Charlottesville, a dramatic reimagining of downtown Main Street that turned eight city blocks into a pedestrian mall in 1976.
+The mall languished for nearly two decades before a largely underground art, food, and music scene (the Dave Matthews Band, C-Ville Weekly, The Hook, Fridays After Five, and the VA book and film festivals were all formed there) emerged in the mid-80s and early 90s, followed by a commercial renaissance.
+It has been a city centerpiece for culture and controversy ever since, an evolving urban experiment, and was ground zero for the deadly Unite the Right rally in August 2017.
+Locals have always used “DTM” as a shorthand for the mall.

-Today, while the coverage has expanded beyond the Downtown Mall and the platforms have changed, the independent-minded reporting, analysis, and commentary you’ll find here remain the same.
+Today, the DTM’s coverage has expanded beyond the downtown mall and the platforms have changed, but the fun and independent-minded approach to local journalism remains the same.

 I’ve been a writer and editor in some form or another most of my life and was a staff writer for The Hook for nearly a decade.
-My fiction has also appeared in the Virginia Quarterly Review, Shenandoah, and other literary journals.
 You can find out more about me here.

 — David McNair